MicrosoftDocs/MIMDocs/MIMDocs/mim-adfs-installation-configuration.md

 ms.service: microsoft-identity-manager
 ---

-# ADFS installation and configuration for MIM server
+# How to install and configure ADFS for MIM server

 Active Directory Federation Services (ADFS) lets you set up secure identity federation and single sign-on for Microsoft Identity Manager (MIM) environments.
 This article gives step-by-step instructions to install and set up ADFS on a MIM server, including certificate management and SharePoint integration.